When determining CPD eligibility members should consider Rule 203 of the Code of Professional Conduct.

 Verifiable CPD includes learning activities, relevant to your professional role, for which there is third-party evidence to verify your participation, such as:

 Verifiable Business Ethics includes learning activities that specifically address business ethics matters.
 This requirement is currently in place for CPA, CGAs and will continue to be applied on a 3-year rolling basis.
-This is a new requirement for CPA, CAs and CPA, CMAs and is effective for the 2015-2017 rolling cycle.
+This is a new requirement for CPA, CAs and CPA, CMAs and is effective for the 2015-2017 rolling cycle and needs to be completed by December 31, 2017.
 Note that the 4 hour business ethics requirement can be made up in several smaller chunks, for example, partly by a course containing an ethics component and partly by a workplace learning activity containing an ethics component.
-For convenience, CPABC will continue to offer courses containing business ethics.
+For convenience, CPABC will continue to offer seminars containing business ethics.
 For additional information on the ethics requirement please visit our 4-hour Ethics Requirement webpage.

 Unverifiable CPD includes learning activities, relevant to your professional role, for which there is no third-party evidence to verify your participation, such as: